PabloGlezAlv/RTBEngine/RTBEngine/README.md

 void Update(float deltaTime);    // Propagates to all active root GameObjects void FixedUpdate();
 void Render(Rendering::Camera* camera);
+void RenderTransparentEffects(Rendering::Camera* camera);
 ```

 Update is called on all root-level `GameObject` instances (those without a parent).
 Each `GameObject::Update` recurses into its children.

+`RenderTransparentEffects` walks every active `GameObject` and draws enabled `TrailRenderer` and `ParticleSystem` components. `Application::RenderGeometryPass` calls it after the skybox so billboards and trails are not covered by the cubemap and still depth-test against opaque geometry.

 **Camera:**